arcadiapage/arcadiapage.github.io/_posts/2024-12-16-why-i-trust-my-inner-creative-compass.md

 # Authenticity attracts.

 I believe at the end of the day, that is what honoring my inner creative compass is all about.
 When I follow where my creativity naturally wants to flow and the way it naturally wants to express itself, that's when I free myself from pressure and expectations and experience what is really me.
 This week, what could you do to give more attention to your own inner creative compass?

+Like my other post from this month, this post is also part of my upcoming book project, **Traveling by Starlight: How I Learned to Trust My Inner Creative Compass**.

+This book is a thoughtfully curated collection of posts from my blog that share how I've learned to trust my intuition in my creative process and beyond.
+I've also designed it for creatives who want to learn how to have more trust in their process and intuitive judgement as well.

+This book is also for those who wish to enjoy my work offline and support me while I create.

+If you would like to be notified of when it's available, you can do so by [signing up for my email list.](https://arcadiapage.substack.com/)